damianruelmusic/damianruel-site/content/pages/index.md

       I’m a musician, writer, artist and a bunch of other creative titles and buzz words.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      I would love to share my thoughts and art and voice with the world.
+Thank you for reading even this much into it, you can continue to scroll down to see more details and credentials about my creations.
     styles:
       self:
         height: auto